West Africa: Empower Young Women Through Training and Discipleship

-The advantages of this city include neighborly people, a major river, a national park, and interesting restaurants and shopping.
+The advantages of this city include neighborly people, a major river, a national park, interesting restaurants, and shopping.
 The disadvantages include heat, heavy traffic, pollution, and infrastructure issues.

 This city will be difficult to live in for people with allergies.
 If someone is especially sensitive to heat and dust, they should be prepared to develop coping strategies.
 Vaccinations are required for malaria, typhoid, and yellow fever.
 Good medical care is available locally and at a Christian hospital nearby.

 Expectations for Spouse:

 Spousal roles vary based on the spouse’s gifts, training, and abilities, as well as the needs of the team.
 It is expected that both spouses will be meaningfully involved in meeting team objectives, depending on the nature of family roles, children’s needs, etc.